2. Images and labels¶

 If you want to get an image with a specific pixel size, you can use the pixel_size parameter:

-dimensions attribute returns a object with the image dimensions for each axis.
+dimensions attribute returns an object with the image dimensions for each axis.

 pixel_size attribute returns the pixel size for each axis.